top of page

 Start strong with a beautiful, branded cover page.
 Include the project name (think: “The Collins Residence” or “Palm Springs Retreat”) and your firm’s logo.
 Bonus points for a project-specific rendering or photo that sets the tone.

-Pro tip: Use this page to subtly reinforce your brand—your typography, your color palette, even your design vibe should all shine through.
+Pro tip: Use this page to subtly reinforce your brand—your typography, your color palette, and even your design vibe should all shine through.

 2. Table of Contents